AdobeDocs/experience-manager-65.en/help/sites-deploying/revision-cleanup.md

 >[!CAUTION]
 >
 >Use a Oak-run tool release which has a version number (both major and minor) that matches the Oak core version of your AEM installation.
-For example, if your AEM instance has Oak core version 1.22.x you should use the latest version of Oak-run tool version 1.22.x.
+For example, if your AEM instance has Oak core version 1.22.x you should use the latest version of Oak-run tool 1.22.x.

 Adobe provides a tool called **Oak-run** to perform revision cleanup.
 It can be downloaded at the following location: